Neve Herron

-Neve Grace Herron (born 27 June 2003) is an English professional footballer who plays as a defender for Women's Championship club Birmingham City and the England under-23 national team.
+Neve Grace Herron (born 27 June 2003) is an English professional footballer who plays as a defender for Women's Super League club Birmingham City and the England under-23 national team.

 Youth career

 Herron began playing for Boldon Girls, in the north east of England, then trialed for Middlesbrough and Sunderland youth academies, before choosing the latter having been offered to join both.
 She had also been spotted by former Sunderland player Gary Bennett when joining aged 13.

 Club career

 Sunderland

 For the 2019–20 National League North season, aged 16, Herron joined the Birmingham City first team.

 On 7 November 2019, she scored a brace against Stoke City to continue Sunderlands unbeaten run in the league with seven wins, having come on as a 67th-minute substitute.

 On 22 February 2022, having played in every match of the 2021–22 season so far, Herron signed with Sunderland for another season.
 By the end of the 2022–23 season, she had made 39 appearances in the Women's Championship for Sunderland and scored four goals.

 In June 2023, as a surprising and significant setback for Sunderland, it was announced that Herron had left the club.
 Upon her official departure the following month, the Sunderland Echo stated Herron would have been the "poster girl" for the revamped team had she stayed.